Howard Clifton Brown

 Brigadier-General Howard Clifton Brown (3 April 1868 – 11 September 1946) was a British army officer and Conservative Party politician who served as the Member of Parliament (MP) for Newbury.

 Early life

 Brown was born on 3 April 1868.
-He was the eldest son of ten children born to James Clifton Brown, an earlier MP for the same constituency, by his wife Amelia (née Rowe) Brown.
+He was the eldest son of ten children born to James Clifton Brown, by his wife Amelia (née Rowe) Brown, who was of African descent.
 His younger brother, Douglas Clifton Brown, served as Speaker of the House of Commons and was later elevated to the Peerage of the United Kingdom as Viscount Ruffside.
 A nephew, Geoffrey Clifton-Brown, also served in Parliament.

 His paternal grandparents were Alexander Brown and his wife Sarah Benedict Brown.
 His great-grandfather was the banker and merchant Sir William Brown, 1st Baronet, and his uncle was Liberal politician Sir Alexander Brown, 1st Baronet.

 Career

 He was commissioned into the 12th Lancers as a second-lieutenant on 8 June 1889, promoted to lieutenant on 3 September 1890, and to captain on 1 October 1896.
 He served with the regiment in the Second Boer War in South Africa 1899–1901, where he took part in the Relief of Kimberley (15 February 1900) and the subsequent battles of Paardeberg (February 1900) and Driefontein (March 1900); and from June to November 1900 in operations in the Transvaal.
 For his service, he was promoted brevet major in the 1901 South Africa Honours list (the promotion was dated 29 November 1900).
 He received the substantive rank of major on 3 September 1902.

 From 1908 to 1912 he was commander of the 12th Lancers, before he was given command of the South Eastern Mounted Brigade 1913-16 and served in the First World War.
 He resigned as Brigadier general.